Fry, Headley, Neel & Rowles Family

 I have recently tested at DNA.Ancestry and have so many matches it's overwhelming!

 Vincent Fry of Rowan and Davidson Counties, North Carolina, owned land on the Uwharrie River near Johann Peter Fry's family.
 Vincent married Mary Snow, at a latter age than usual, but he made up for it in time.
 At about 86 years old his youngest child Kessiah was born, by his wife Matilda Padgett.
 After Matilda died he married again to widow Mary D. Bridewell.
-Our Mary Snow is not to be confused with a younger relative of the same name.
+Our Mary Snow is not to be confused with a second wife named Mary, or a younger relative of the same name.
 And also, do not confuse the Joseph Fry who was married in 1794 with our Joseph Vincent Fry.
 I have twelve Joseph Fry's on my gedcom, it was a common name.

 A Fry family history was written by Velva Davis, And another Fry history was written by, Nora Headley Bendon, my grandfather, Clyde Headley's sister.
 Nora was Vincent's g-great-granddaughter, and the grandmother of Gene Pursell the famous Irish Tenor of the Lawrence Welk TV show of the 1950's.
 Nora wrote that Vincent's name was Joseph and that he was a Shoemaker, born in England.
 Vincent's 1850 Census, however, states that he was born in North Carolina.
 His ancestors were probably from Pennsylvania like many ancestors of Carolinians.
 Vincent's had a grandson named Joseph Vincent Fry.
 Many Frys left the Franco/Swiss area and migrated through the British Isles.
 These families were known to give two or more children the same first name, but called them by their middle name.
 Eventually in America the first name was dropped in favor of the name they were known by, such as Vincent in this case.